-UW Oshkosh’s online bachelor of applied science Aviation Management program prepares you to move into an advanced position and become an industry leader.
+UW Oshkosh’s online bachelor of applied studies Aviation Management program prepares you to move into an advanced position and become an industry leader.

 With a focus on developing advanced skills in leadership and administration, your Aviation Management degree builds upon your professional and educational aviation experience.